Karthikeyan-Periasamy/Moving_Target_Defense/README.md

 ```
 docker ps
 ```
-Use the container port to enter the container:
+Use the container port to enter the running container:
 ```
 docker exec -it "container_id" /bin/bash
 ```